-Online master's degree programs in spiritual counseling, sometimes called pastoral counseling, are rare, but a few private schools offer them.
-Spiritual counseling may be offered as a concentration in a counseling degree program.
-These programs can be completed totally through distance learning courses that students can view anytime or through a mix of online and on-campus courses.
-These degree programs are designed for ministers and pastoral staff in a religious organization or church and take about two years to complete.
+Though rare, a few private schools offer online master's degree programs in spiritual counseling (sometimes called pastoral counseling).
+Spiritual counseling may be offered as a concentration in a counseling degree.
+These programs can be completed through distance learning courses or through a mix of online and on-campus courses.
+They are designed for ministers and pastoral staff in a religious organization or church and take about two years to complete.

 Participation in an online program requires a relatively new personal computer, productivity software, such as Microsoft Office, and Internet access.
 Schools may use a proprietary content management system or a commercial system, such as Blackboard.

 Master's degree programs in spiritual counseling are likely to offer the topic as a specialty or concentration within a master's degree program in counseling.
 Under this structure, students will have to complete a core set of counseling courses.